 The Nth Degree may interact differently or in a unique way than other guns.
 This is where I will illustrate those differences.
-If you have any requests please post them.

 The Pimpernel is extremely good with the Nth Degree.
 Each of the orbs can build a stack, and in some occasions, this can lead to three or more full sets of Pimp orbs.
 Because of this, the Pimpernel will have a mini-Bore effect verses multi-entited enemies, such as Spider Tanks.